Skip to main content

 IRS Direct File: Everything You Need to Know

 The Inflation Reduction Act of 2022 instructed the IRS to study the cost of developing and taxpayer opinions of a free direct tax return filing system.
-Instead of merely studying the feasibility of such a program, the IRS developed its own tax filing software, Direct FIle.
+Instead of merely studying the feasibility of such a program, the IRS developed its own costly tax filing program—Direct File—without congressional authorization.

-The Direct File program exceeds IRS statutory authority, fails to address Congress’s initial concerns regarding cost and taxpayer needs, and distracts from critical technology projects.
+Direct File should be ended: it exceeds IRS statutory authority, fails to address Congress’s initial concerns regarding cost and taxpayer needs, is duplicative of Free File, and distracts from critical technology projects.

 Direct File violates congressional intent.